the-road-to-learn-react/the-road-to-react/manuscript/react-modern/inline-handler.md

 );
 ~~~~~~~

-All three handler versions, two of which are inline and the normal handler, are acceptable.
+On the three handler versions, the inline and normal handler are acceptable.
 The non-inlined handler moves the implementation details into the function component's block body; both inline handler versions move the implementation details into the JSX.

 ### Exercises: